 Most authentication of antique Chinese porcelain and pottery is done by visual inspection, which not only requires a vast knowledge but also many years of experience.

 Scientific methods are available but not widely used.
-Partially this could be due to the relatively high cost involved.
-It may not always be a good idea to do a scientific analysis costing more than the item itself.
+Partially this is probably due to the relatively high cost involved.
+It may not be a good idea to do a scientific analysis costing more than the item itself.

 Thermoluminescence dating (TL dating) is more suited for pottery than porcelain.
 It requires the removal of fairly large clay samples of approx. 3 mm diameter, which may destruct thin porcelain.
 Here is a link to Oxford Authentication Ltd. , which currently probably is the world's foremost provider of TL analysis.
-See principle of TL dating, and how fakers try to defeat this test.
+Read more about the principle of TL dating, and how fakers try to defeat this test.

 Spectroscopy (or spectrometric analysis) is not a new testing method.
 It has been used for material analysis for a long time.
 In different forms it has been employed for decades by the industry for deciding material composition of metals.